jostylr/literate-programming/lp6.md

 Implement a literate program test example.
 Also a dev, deploy version.
 Realized one could have a lit pro that is just a shell for files, etc., calling in the big thing.

+modify the file command to do "block name" filename | ...   so input then output: FILE "TODO" todo.md | clean raw

 More docs.

 Make it async. so track the status and be able to abort/restart.
 Plan is to use a doc.status to indicate the phase (initial, parsing, compiling, done).
 The parsing phase just needs to track the line it is currently on.
 The compiling phase should have a queue object of blocks not yet attempted to be compiled and then any block that needs to wait (A) on something (B) should register itself (A) with that other thing (B) to trigger its (A) compile when (B) all done compiling.
 Also need a way to restart a compile of a block when whatever it was waiting for is done.
 Wrap all that into a nice asyncy function (like doc.resume or something).
 I guess we can just queue up the objects initially, loop over them, and no need to break.
 Everything will just happen automagically with callbacks once it is all primed.
 Pretty sweet.
 The load directive for other lit programs can also be asynced.
 The existence of the file gets noted and no compiling should happen until all parsing is done on all loaded documents.
 But after that, the different compiles can all go crazy as they just queue themselves willy-nilly.